abdifardin/abdifardin.github.io/about.md

 I'm a full-stack developer and entrepreneur with over a decade of experience building innovative software solutions.
 As both a hands-on developer and strategic leader, I've worn many hats—from CTO to CEO—while maintaining my passion for creating technology that makes a meaningful impact.

+> **Interested in my professional background?** Take a look at my [detailed résumé](/resume) for a comprehensive overview of my experience and achievements.

 ## My Journey

 ---